yccmr/online-papers-pre/online-learning/README.md

 # Paper Presentations on Online Learning

-This repo consists of the presentations on the papers I read in the field of online learning:
+This repo consists of my presentations on the papers in the field of online learning: